pbakaus/viewporter/README.md

 * viewportready - fires as soon as the Viewporter has been executed for the first time
 * viewportchange - fires when the viewport changes, i.e. the device is rotated, and after Viewporter has been executed again
-* viewportunknown - fires when no explicit profile for this device is available (viewporter might still be able to run)